kostasmarkopoulos/home-soc-lab/README.md

   ![Success/failure timeline for the targeted account](screenshots/T1110_S.png)

 - **Triage:** Multiple 4625 (failed logon) events from a single account in a short window indicate a brute-force attempt.
-Pivoted to EventCode 4624 to determine the outcome and reviewed `Logon_Type` and source host.
-If a successful logon follows the failures, the attack succeeded — disable the account, isolate the origin host, and investigate activity since the logon.
+Pivoting to EventCode 4624 showed **no successful logon followed the failures — the brute-force attempt did not succeed.** Verdict: true positive attempt, unsuccessful.
+Recommended action: review the source host and continue monitoring the targeted accounts.

 ---